Skip to:

 Each method has unique strengths, such as generating new insights with open card sorting, validating existing structures with closed card sorting, and enjoying the best of both worlds with hybrid card sorting.

-Understanding these nuances ensures that your UX research is effective and aligned with your project's needs.
+Understanding these differences ensures that your UX research is effective and aligned with your project's needs.
 If you need more guidance, use our Card Sorting template.

 Why should you consider card sorting for your next UX project?
 Here are a few compelling reasons: